-1. LISTIN TRADI • (i) Listing and Admission to trading [Application has been made by the Issuer (or on its behalf) for the Notes to be admitted to trading on the London Stock Exchange's regulated market and listing on the Official List of the UK Listing Authority with effect from [].]
-[Application is expected to be made by the Issuer (or on its behalf) for the Notes to be admitted to trading on the London Stock Exchange's regulated market and listing on the Official List of the UK Listing Authority with effect from [].] (ii) Estimate of total expenses related to admission to trading: [ ] 2.
-RATIN GS Ratings [The Notes to be issued [(have been]/[are expected to be]] rated [ ] by [ ].]
+1. LISTING AND ADMISSION то TRADING (i) Listing and Admission to [Application has been made by the Issuer (or on its trading behalf) for the Notes to be admitted to trading on the London Stock Exchange's regulated market and listing on the Official List of the UK Listing Authority with effect].]
+[Application is expected to be made by from [the Issuer (or on its behalf) for the Notes to be admitted to trading on the London Stock Exchange's regulated market and listing on the Official List of the UK Listing Authority with effect from [1.1 (ii) Estimate of total expenses 1 s related to admission to trading: 2.
+RATINGS Ratings: [The Notes to be issued [(have been]/[are expected to